Q - What is the best way to see all of the available animals?

 Q – Can I bring my dog or cat in for a meet and greet prior to adopting a pet from you?

-A – We only do meet and greets with our dogs and other dogs.
+A – We offer dog-to-dog meet and greets.
 Because cats can be stressed with the change in environment and for the safety of the cats in our care, we cannot do cat-to-cat or dog-to-cat introductions.
 If you found a dog at the shelter you’d like to have your personal dog meet, you will need to bring in proof of vaccines (distemper, Bordetella, rabies) and arrive at the shelter with your dog between 2-5 pm Monday-Saturday.
 We cannot place a hold on a dog so it is first come, first served.

 Q – Can you put an animal on hold for me?